Essex Street Market Tour

 This area is easily accessible by subway from the Essex Street (J,M, Z) and Delancey Street (F) subway stops.

-As this tour takes place in public facilities and on sidewalks, this tour is fully accessible to visitors who use wheelchairs.
+As these tours takes place in public facilities and on sidewalks, these tours are fully accessible to visitors who use wheelchairs or mobility devices.
 Please note any requests for accommodations in your reservation or contact us in advance so that our guides can review the tour route for any obstructions or inaccessible pathways in advance of the tour.
-Please be advised that this tour involves extended periods of walking and standing with minimal opportunities to sit down.
+Please be advised that this tour does involve extended periods of walking and standing with minimal opportunities to sit down.